Generative Compositional Augmentations for Scene Graph Prediction: Related Work

-\textbf{Predicate imbalance and mean recall.} Recent SGG works have shifted the focus to the predicate imbalance problem~\cite{chen2019knowledge, dornadula2019visual,tang2019learning,zhang2019graphical,tang2020unbiased,chen2019scene,zareian2020bridging,lin2020gps,zareian2020learning,yan2020pcpl} and mean (over predicates) recall as a metric not sensitive to the dominance of frequent predicates in the test set.
-However, as we discussed in \S~\ref{sec:intro}, the challenge of compositional zero- and few-shot generalization does not directly stem from the imbalance of predicates, since frequent predicates (e.g.~`on') still dominate in unseen/rare triplets (Fig.~\ref{fig:predicates}).
+\textbf{Predicate imbalance and mean recall.} Recent SGG works have focused on the predicate imbalance problem~\cite{chen2019knowledge, dornadula2019visual,tang2019learning,zhang2019graphical,tang2020unbiased,chen2019scene,zareian2020bridging,lin2020gps,zareian2020learning,yan2020pcpl} and mean (over predicates) recall as a metric not sensitive to the dominance of frequent predicates.
+However, as we discussed in \S~\ref{sec:intro}, the challenge of compositional generalization does not directly stem from the imbalance of predicates, since frequent predicates (\eg~`on') still dominate in unseen/rare triplets (Fig.~\ref{fig:predicates}).
 Moreover, \cite{tang2020unbiased} showed mean recall is relatively easy to improve by standard Reweight/Resample methods, while ZS recall is not.

-\textbf{Data augmentation with GANs} is a standard method for improving performance of machine learning models \cite{ratner2017learning}.
+\textbf{Data augmentation with GANs.} Data augmentation is a standard method for improving machine learning models \cite{ratner2017learning}.
 Typically these methods rely on domain specific knowledge such as applying known geometric transformations to images~\cite{devries2017improved,cubuk2018autoaugment}.
 In the case of SGG we require more general augmentation methods, so here we explore a GAN-based approach as one of them.
 GANs~\cite{goodfellow2014generative} have been significantly improved w.r.t.~stability of training and the quality of generated samples~\cite{brock2018large,karras2020training}, with recent works considering their usage for data augmentation~\cite{ravuri2019seeing,shin2018medical, sandfort2019data}.
 Furthermore, recent work has shown that it is possible to produce plausible out-of-distribution (OOD) examples conditioned on unseen label combinations, by intervening on the underlying graph~\cite{kocaoglu2017causalgan,casanova2020generating,sun2020learning,deng2021generative,greff2019multi}.
 In this work, we have direct access to the underlying graphs of images in the form of SGs, which allows us to condition on OOD compositions as in~\cite{casanova2020generating,deng2021generative}.\looseness-1